|Phase Improvement and Interpretation Manual

 This is the solvent

-content of your crystal (in percent).
+content of your crystal.
 It has to be unique for this

-procedure: just change it in 0.1 percent steps.
+procedure: just change it in steps of 0.001.
 Although the solvent

 fraction will slightly differ it won't have too much of an influence.